Jirigesi/Jirigesi.github.io/index.md

 </br>

 My journey into machine learning and AI began during my PhD at the UC, Irvine, under Prof. Iftekhar Ahmed.
 My research focused on applying machine learning algorithms to understand programming languages, leading to tools that help developers create better software more efficiently.
-Before UC Irvine, I was a Machine Learning Engineer at Ford, USA.
+Before UC Irvine, I was a Machine Learning Engineer at Ford.